Apostolique/Vyne-Language/README.md

 #### :small_orange_diamond: Do

-The `do` statement just runs code.
+The `do` statement simply runs code.
+It can always be ommited, but can be used for code style.
 It can be used with the `then` keyword which is always executed if the do was executed:

 ```csharp
 do {